-Capon Springs and Farms is located less than a two-hour drive from Washington, DC.
-It is an all-inclusive West Virginia Mountain Resort tucked away in the Allegheny Mountains.
-The property is a wonderful oasis to relax and enjoy a wide range of activities like golf, tennis, swimming and their luxurious spa.
-During COVID-19, Capon Springs is taking many safety precautions to keep guests and staff safe and healthy.
-Here is what you can currently expect to experience at the resort!
+Capon Springs and Farms is tucked away in the Allegheny Mountains of West Virginia, located less than a two-hour drive from Washington, DC.
+The 119 room all-inclusive resort is a wonderful oasis to relax and enjoy a wide range of activities like golf, tennis, swimming and their luxurious spa.
+This is an ideal getaway for a digital detox or family reunion.
+Here is what you can expect to experience at the resort!

 Keep your eyes open for wildlife.
 We saw deer, chipmunks, hummingbirds, butterflies, lizards, and praying mantis.
 Capon Springs & Farm also have pigs on their property!
 The pigs are entertaining to check out as they stick their noses through the fence when you first arrive.
 They’re initially just as curious about those that visit them.

-Tables in the dining room are spaced out for safety precautions.
+Tables in the dining room are spaced out appropriately.
 Also, some meals are served outdoors on the golf course at Sunset Lodge, like their Thursday night BBQ steak dinner.
-It’s a gorgeous place to enjoy a delicious meal!
-It is also a beautiful venue for wedding receptions.
+It’s a gorgeous place to enjoy a delicious meal.
+It also makes for a beautiful venue for wedding receptions.

 Capon Springs Rooms